 Graveyard Pudding Cookie Cups are now an old-fashioned Halloween treat.
 These Cups are filled with cookies crumb dust and the creamy center is made from the chocolate pudding.
 Each is decorated with a cookie tombstone as well as a candy pumpkin.
 They’d make a great after-school treat or a holiday celebration!

-Halloween is among the holidays that are great to create spooky recipes for.
+Halloween is among the holidays that are great to create spooky recipes.
 If you’re planning a Halloween-themed dinner, my Feet Loaf recipe is certainly worth a try!
-The Cookies made of Monster Peanut Butter are a new favorite with my family, however, these Caramel Apple Nachos are close behind!.
+The Cookies made of Monster Peanut Butter are a new favorite with my family, however, these Caramel Apple Nachos are close behind!